 Gloss Text is used for our folded tracts.
 It is more durable than uncoated paper, and looks excellent when printed in full color.
 Orders for Standard turnaround are usually printed on 70-lb C2S text; Rush orders are printed on either 70-lb, 80-lb, or 100-lb C2S text

 Gloss Card is what we use for Mini Tracts, Calendar Card Tracts, and Postcard Tracts.
 These cards are beautiful and hold up very well to repeated use.
-Specs: either 12-pt C2S with glossy UV coating or 14-pt C2S with glossy UV coating
+Specs: 14-pt C2S with glossy UV coating

 All of our tracts are printed in full-color.
 See the preview images for this item to view how color is used in the layout.